SIH-FRONTEND/sih-connect/README.md

 **Note: Commit messges are very important and they must explain what you did, you branch name must also be associated with what you did, example 'fixed_login_screen'**

-### Then create a PR to merge with dev branch, Never Merge your PR yourself because it has to be reviewed.
+### Then create a PR to merge with dev branch, Never Merge your PR yourself because it has to be reviewed, You PR must make sense and it must always have sceenshots of your views.